 Analytics gathers for each person if they’re visiting for the first time or the seventh, what sequence of pages did they follow, and can be enriched to track they performed a high value activity like actually contacting individual lawyers from the website or shared one of your pages on LinkedIn.

-Ignoring your firm’s largest set of objective data about the market won’t help align views amongst practice group heads, senior management and marketing, nor encourage the right strategic choices (assuming competitive success depends on a better understanding of your market).
+Ignoring your firm’s largest set of objective data about the market won’t help align views amongst practice group heads, senior management and marketing, nor encourage the right strategic choices (assuming you believe competitive success depends on a better understanding of your market).

 2. Web analytics is not as anonymous as you think